eficode-academy/circle-ci-workshop/README.md

 ## Making a real pipeline

 Up untill now, we have only made sure that CircleCI can reach the configuration file, but not really made it clone down our repository.
+We want it to clone down our code and run the tests on the code

 ### Tasks